Erebia medusa: Description

 Erebia medusa has a wingspan of 44–52 mm.
 The antennae are club shaped.
 Wings are dark brown.
 Forewings have an orange-yellow postmedian band, with two adjacent pupillated ocelli near the apex and one or two smaller ones.
 There are at least four bright orange ringed eyespots on the hindwing.
 The number of eyespots is rather variable.
 The two sides of the wings are similar.
 The female is generally paler than the male.
 The ribbed eggs are white or light green speckled with brown.
 The caterpillars are about 20 millimeters long, light beige or pale green with a dark dorsal stripe.
 The chrysalis is light brown.

 Description in Seitz

 E. medusa F. (= ligea Esp., themistocles de Loche, medea Bkh.)
 (35 f).
 In the reddish yellow macular distal band there are two larger white-centred black ocelli near the apex placed close together, being sometimes united.
-The ocelli which are situated in the other spots — usually 3 — are smaller, being often reprented by blind black dots.
-The hindwing has 3—4 reddish yellow separated spots bearing white-centred black ocelli.
+The ocelli which are situated in the other spots—usually 3—are smaller, being often represented by blind black dots.
+The hindwing has 3 – 4 reddish yellow separated spots bearing white-centred black ocelli.
 The somewhat lighter underside has the same pattern as the upper.
 Modifications as regards the number of the ocelli and reddish yellow spots occur frequently.
-Central Europe, from Northern Germany and Belgium southward to Soutli France, Central Italy and the Balcan, eastwards to the Amur, flying also in the plains.
+Central Europe, from Northern Germany and Belgium southward to South France, Central Italy and the Balcan, eastwards to the Amur, flying also in the plains.